Programs

 Registration no longer required!

-Volunteer Night takes place every Tuesday evening.
+Skills Night takes place every Tuesday evening.
 During this time, beginners can join our staff and board to learn about bike mechanics in a safe and welcoming environment, absolutely no experience is needed.
-The bikes we work on during Volunteer Night either get recycled, or re-used through one of our other programs, such as the Kids Bike Library, Bici Libre, or Bikes for BIPOC.
+The bikes we work on during Skills Night either get recycled, or re-used through one of our other programs, such as the Kids Bike Library, Bici Libre, or Bikes for BIPOC.

 Pizza is not provided.